 Basic eligibility requirements for NROTC Scholarship Applicants:

 The purpose of the Naval Reserve Officers Training Corps (NROTC) Program is to educate and train qualified men and women with the fighting spirit to serve as commissioned officers.
 As the largest single source of Navy and Marine Corps officers, the NROTC Scholarship Program plays an important role in preparing mature young men and women for leadership positions in an increasingly technical Marine Corps.

-The Frederick C. Branch Leadership Scholarship is named in honor of the first African American Marine Officer who was commissioned as a second lieutenant on 10 November 1945.
+The Frederick C. Branch Leadership Scholarship is named in honor of the first African-American Marine Corps Officer who was commissioned as a Second Lieutenant on 10 November 1945.
 This is a subset of the NROTC scholarship.
-It is available at 17 Historically Black Colleges and Universities (HBCUs) to applicants at least 17 years of age who have graduated high school or its equivalent.
+It is available at 17 Historically Black Colleges and Universities (HBCUs).

 The Pedro Del Valle Leadership Scholarship is named in honor of the first Hispanic Marine Corps Lieutenant General.
 This is a subset of the NROTC scholarship.
-It offers four-year, three-year, and two-year NROTC scholarships and is available at three Hispanic Serving Institutes (HSIs).
+It offers four-year, three-year, and two-year NROTC scholarships and is available at Hispanic Serving Institutions (HSIs).

 Named in honor of the first female in the Marine Corps to reach the rank of General Officer.
 This scholarship is not tied to a specific university.